teracyhq/dev/vendor-cookbooks/docker/README.md

 - `logfile` - Location of Docker daemon log file
 - `userland_proxy`- Enables or disables docker-proxy
 - `disable_legacy_registry` - Do not contact legacy registries
+- `userns_remap` - Enable user namespace remapping options - `default`, `uid`, `uid:gid`, `username`, `username:groupname` (see: [Docker User Namespaces](see: https://docs.docker.com/v1.10/engine/reference/commandline/daemon/#daemon-user-namespace-options))
+- `mount_flags` - Set the systemd mount propagation flag.
+Defaults to slave.

+#### Miscellaneous Options

+- `misc_opts` - Pass the docker daemon any other options bypassing flag validation, supplied as `--flag=value`

+#### Systemd-specific Options

+- `systemd_opts` - An array of strings that will be included as individual lines in the systemd service unit for Docker.  *Note*: This option is only relevant for systems where systemd is the default service manager or where systemd is specified explicitly as the service manager.

 ### Actions